silviuaavram/silviuaavram/blog/2023-05-17-new-york-2023/index.md

 but it's still a great feeling to go for a stroll and enjoy the views, especially at sunset.
-Secondly, there's Times Square, and even though many considered to be an overrated spot with nothing particularly exciting about it, I am happy about to have experienced the commercial light show.
+Secondly, there's Times Square, and even though many considered to be an overrated spot with nothing particularly exciting about it, it's still a must go for the commercial light show, and for the John Wick filming location.
 And thirdly, the Eugene O'Neill Theatre, where my friend bought tickets for the Book of Mormon.
 It was the first musical experience for me, and I think it was the best experience I had in New York, to be honest.
 I did not know what to expect at all, and the show was incredible.
 If anyone has a todo list for New York, they should add a Broadway show right at the to.
 Period.

 |           The High Line           |       Manhattan Street View       |
 | :-------------------------------: | :-------------------------------: |